 Leasehold enfranchisement is the legal term used when leaseholders buy the freehold of their block of flats.
-Generally speaking, ownership of the freehold gives you control over repairs, service charges and other management issues.
-Each of the tenants participating will become a part owner of a company which they form to manage the building.
-This membership gives them a say in all decisions taken.
+Ownership of the freehold gives leaseholders control over repairs, service charges and other management issues.
+Each of the leaseholders participating will become a part owner of a company which they form to manage the building.

-Leasehold enfranchisement is a distinct area of the law.
+Leasehold enfranchisement is a distinct area of law.
 Many firms do not provide leasehold enfranchisement as it requires specialist expertise.
 Mistakes can happen if the correct procedures are not followed.
-Thankfully, at Housing and Property Law Partnership (HPLP), property law, including buying your freehold or extending your lease, are our specialities.

 Benefits of Buying Your Freehold

-When tenants/leaseholders are unhappy with the management of their property, they can retain the right to manage it themselves by purchasing the freehold from the landlord or property owner.
-The benefits of a buying your freehold include:
+If leaseholders are unhappy with the management of their property, they can manage it themselves by purchasing the freehold from their landlord.
+The benefits of a buying your freehold include the following:

-- Frees you from the problems caused by landlords
+- It frees you from the problems caused by unscrupulous landlords.

-- Tenant/leaseholder control of freehold is often attractive for buyers — estate agents frequently refer to it by saying that the purchaser will obtain 'a share of the freehold'
+- Control of freehold is often attractive for buyers — estate agents frequently refer to it by saying that the purchaser will obtain "a share of the freehold."

-- Gives you control of the management of the block, service charges and the granting of lease extensions and lease variations
+- It gives you control of the management of the block, service charges and the granting of lease extensions and lease variations.

-- If a number of tenants/leaseholders have 'short' leases they may find it more cost-effective to buy the freehold collectively rather than each seeking a lease extension separately.
+- If a number of leaseholders have "short" leases, they may find it more cost-effective to buy the freehold collectively rather than each of them seeking a lease extension separately.

-In order to purchase a freehold, tenants must meet two requirements:
+In order to purchase a freehold, leaseholders must meet two requirements:

-- The building must be not more than 25% non-residential
+- The building must be not more than 25 percent non-residential.

-- At least two thirds of the flats must be let to qualifying tenants
+- At least two-thirds of the flats must be let to qualifying leaseholders.

-In general, qualifying tenants are those who have long leases (i.e. originally granted for more than 21 years).
-If the building qualifies, at least half of the qualifying tenants must participate in order to initiate a collective purchase.
+In general, qualifying leaseholders are those who have long leases (i.e., originally granted for more than 21 years).
+If the building qualifies, at least half of the qualifying leaseholders must participate in order to initiate a collective purchase.